in memory of my mother & friend, Bonnie Kelly Bradley,

 high school

-my mother and I both attended,
+that my mother and I attended,

-two decades spanning
+Two decades spanning

-Our sophomore years.
+our sophomore years.

 I’d find Her